hsinyuan-huang/hsinyuan-huang.github.io/_posts/2018-04-02-PhD_Decision.md

 ## Motivation

 Over the four undergraduate years, I have been fully immersing in machine learning research.
 From statistical learning theory, recommender system optimization to deep learning application in natural language processing, I have touched a wide range of different flavors in this field.
 It has been a fun ride, and I would be equally great to continue in this line of research.
-However, after a long time of contemplation, I decided not to continue in the popular machine learning research (to continue in ML research, I would otherwise choose the prestigious CMU machine learning department for Ph.D. study).
+However, after a long time of contemplation, I decided not to continue in the popular machine learning research (to continue in mainstream ML research, I would be more likely to choose CMU machine learning department for Ph.D. study).

 <figure>
     <img src="{{site.url}}/assets/img/Caltech/AI_rank.png">